MilaniTetani/Task-Manager-To-Do-List-/README.md

 ### 2. Additional Steps
 Will add other steps as the project progresses.

+## Future Features
+- Add, Check, or Delete a Task.
+- Ability to continue progress even when the browser is freshed or closed.
+- Add notes.
+- See calendar and current date.

 ## Contributions
 Contributions are welcome!
 If you'd like to contribute to the development of this web application, feel free to:
 - Create issues to suggest improvements or report bugs.